Are you unhappy with your smile?

 The good thing, however, is that you can easily attain the smile of your dreams with Invisalign, clear aligners that serve as an alternative to your standard clunky braces.
 Curious about Invisalign or asking yourself 'how long does Invisalign take?'

 In this article, we'll cover the ins-and-outs of Invisalign so you can determine if they're the right choice for your teeth.

-The first thing you do when getting Invisalign is meet with your doctor who will examine your teeth and bite.
+The first thing you do when getting Invisalign is meet with your family dentist Fishers who will examine your teeth and bite.
 He or she will take photos of your mouth, gel impressions, and may even take x-rays, which they'll send to the technicians that are responsible for creating your aligners.

 The technicians will then create your custom aligners and even send you a preview of what your teeth will look like once you're done.

 It's important to know that each smile is unique, so the treatment time will vary from person to person.
 On average, however, most adults use Invisalign for about 12 months, whereas traditional braces must be worn for an average of two years.